waiguoqiang/DevOpsNotes/WK9_High_Availability_Scaling_K8S/hands_on/enable_ingress_controller.md

   - services:
     - name: vote
       port: 80

 ```
 Note that kind is not Ingress, as HTTPProxy provide richer experience of projectcontour.
 Explore the benefits here:
 https://projectcontour.io/docs/main/config/fundamentals/

 ### Step 3.
 Create a `run.sh` file in the example-voting-app root folder (outside k8s-specifications)
 We will need to
 * re-config our cluster
 * install contour
 * create a namespace
 * create the nodes, pods and deploy all services
 ```
+kind delete cluster

 kind create cluster --config=config.yaml

 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml

-kubectl create namespace vote

-kubectl create -f k8s-specifications/
+kubectl apply -f k8s-specifications/
 ```

 ### Step 4.
 Add a config file in the example-voting-app root folder (outside k8s-specifications)